irods/irods/manual.rst

 This will prompt for the user's GSI password.
 If the user is successfully authenticated, temporary certificates are issued and setup in the user's environment.
 The certificates are good, by default, for 24 hours.

-In addition, if users want to authenticate the server, they can set 'irodsServerDn' in their user environment.
+In addition, if users want to authenticate the server, they can set 'irods_gsi_server_dn' in their user environment.
 This will cause the system to do mutual authentication instead of just authenticating the client user to the server.

 Limitations
 ***********

 The iRODS administrator will see two limitations when using GSI authentication:

 #.
-The 'clientUserName' environment variable will fail (the admin cannot alias as another user)
+The 'client_user_name' environment variable will fail (the admin cannot alias as another user)
 #.
 The ``iadmin moduser password`` will fail (cannot update the user's password)

 The workaround is to use iRODS native password authentication when using these.